OLAMINIKE/Cowrywise-Assessment-/README.md

 **3. Determine Last Deposit Date**

 * Use the MAX(savings_savingsaccount.transaction_date) to extract the **most recent deposit date** for each plan.
+* Apply the confirmed amount filter to be greater than zero

 **4. Calculate Inactivity**